 Soane bought two attached homes next door after his family and collection overflowed his own home, and today international visitors queue to peer into parlors, narrow halls, tiny gardens, and rotundas.
 Soane’s creation surely would send modern decorators into spasms.
-Any housekeeper would swallow hard before going in with featherduster!
+Any housekeeper would swallow hard before going in with a featherduster!

-I stayed and followed the band as they marched under the bare trees, walking my bike and enjoying the music.
+I followed the band as they marched under the bare trees, walking my bike and enjoying the music.
 I imagined in days past how frightened young lads from the hinterlands might have been, as they followed that music through acrid blinding smoke, in battles for their monarch far from homelands and families.
 I imagined how hard the pipers must have found it to keep playing and marching amid blinding smoke, booming guns and neighing horses.

 Traffic had been totally unbelievable the day before, due to a strike of tube drivers.
 They claimed safety was behind it, and plan three more Monday strikes.
 Some tube stations were not working, busses and trains were packed, and roads impassable.
-Area businesses lost millions.
+Area business lost millions.

 Inge, our well-connected Danish neighbor, invited us to the London Guildhall for the annual Tacitus Lecture, hosted by the Worshipful Company of World Traders to which she belongs.
 Lectures are named for the Roman orator.
 Our speaker was Sir David Potter CBE, founder and Chair of Psion in 1980, and Chair of Symbian, founded in 1998 to create a standard operating system for mobile wireless devices.
 The revered hall, which I wrote about earlier, is more than 800 years old.
 We sat under a high carved wood ceiling next to 30 foot tall carved monuments on the wall: Nelson, Wellington, and Pitt statues stood alongside flags of the ancient guilds.
-There were many wooden and stone wall niches, which on special occasions hold gold and silver plate from the host companies, or elaborate floral decorations.
+Many wooden and stone wall niches on special occasions hold gold and silver plate from host companies, or elaborate floral decorations.
 A musicians’ balcony is sometimes used by the Lady Mayoress to view meetings when her husband presides.

 Potter’s lecture addressed importance of communication by new means.
 Comparisons were made about times past when citizens were required in agriculture and industrial work, now declining.
 Software is the engine creating today’s revolution, whether in books, photos, inventory, medicine, music, arts, or research.
 Potter indicated that of course there would be adjustments, with companies going out of business, but overall, keep those computer stocks, folks.

 The wine reception was in a marvelous former chapel, with Gothic carved stone walls and stained glass nearly a thousand years old.
 The audience seemed to be 90% older white men, including many masters and past masters of other guilds—Firefighters, Car Men, Taylors & Bricklayers, Launderers, Stationers & Newspaper Makers, and so on.
 Masters wear colorful ribbons around their necks, with hanging gold, brass or embroidered badges indicating their office, and are addressed as “Master.”
 There were many solicitors and bankers.
-The few women I met were largely “the lovely wife of” (a role I play so well, blinkblinkblink!) and were my age.
-I met one young scholarship winner, doing commodity trading, and she won’t leave Britain because her musician boyfriend is here.
+The few women I met were largely “the lovely wife of” (a role I play so well!) and were my age.
+I met a young scholarship winner, doing commodity trading, and she won’t leave Britain because her musician boyfriend is here.
 I saw one African face, and very few swarthy complexions.
 We felt lucky to participate, watch, and learn.

 Ales are an older form, hazier in appearance, made and sometimes served at warmer temperatures, with no aging required for fermentation.
 Ales include porter, stout, bitter, pale ale, or abbey beers.
 Colors may be darker, bronze or copper.
 Bitter is Mike’s usual quaff, so named because of a depth of hop bitterness to the brew.
 Special or best or “extra special” bitter (ESB) ales contain a bit more alcohol.
 Old Speckled Hen is such a brew.
-I love the name, and later found that it’s sold in the US.
+I love the name, and found that it’s sold in the US.

 Real ale is a third type, unfiltered and unpasteurized.
 When a draught of “real ale” is pulled from the publican’s hand pump, it is very lightly carbonated and still actually fermenting.
 It won’t rise on its own like keg ale, nor is the yeast killed.
 What Americans might call draft beer is pasteurized and injected with carbon dioxide gas.
+So.
 Wanna play darts?

 I’m reading Wellington, a Personal History, by Christopher Hibbert.
 I think the Iron Duke would not be first on my party guest list, but I’m learning more about Waterloo, politics, and who slept with whom.
 He believed in being very well prepared for battle, and supplied his soldiers well with equipment, but he also witnessed wanton drunkenness and pillage.
 His marriage to a drab worrier was a bust right from the altar, yet he foolishly passed over many available and interesting women; he was kindly to other people’s wives and children but remote and demanding to his own.
 He served in many offices at home and abroad, including P.M., and sometimes could barely stand being in the same room with the vain boorish Regent, later King George IV, or his conceited brother princes.
 Wellington championed repeal of laws prohibiting Irish political participation, hoping to avoid civil war.
 It was he who had specially tailored boots made, that caught with to the public: Wellingtons, or wellies.
 Useful in this weather!